Cucurbitacin Delta23-reductase

-The 3 substrates of this enzyme are 23,24-dihydrocucurbitacin, NAD^{+}, and NADP^{+}, whereas its 4 products are cucurbitacin, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are the plant steroid curbitacin b, reduced nicotinamide adenine dinucleotide (NADH), and a proton.
+Its products are dihydrocucurbitacin b, and oxidised NAD^{+}.
+The enzyme can use nicotinamide adenine dinucleotide phosphate as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is 23,24-dihydrocucurbitacin:NAD(P)+ Delta23-oxidoreductase.
 This enzyme is also called NAD(P)H: cucurbitacin B Delta23-oxidoreductase.
-It employs one cofactor, manganese.
+It contains manganese.